asyncjake/asyncjake.dev/README.md

 The only external service contacted during site build is Github in my variant of this template, which is used to pre-populate your git commit graph graphic.
 This is entirely optional, and will only print an INFO message about the github key.

+NOTICE: getting this to work on Github Pages requires a bunch of little secrets, attempting to document the footnotes here for expansion later:
+- A nojekyll to allow `_next` files: https://stackoverflow.com/a/64493580
+- CNAME in the root of the repo, custom build command/postbuild

 ## Idealistic Goals

 - [ ] Themes and customizations